 A prominent corner position gives you a clue as to the location’s former purpose: the building once housed the local shop.
 Now, it’s a modern eatery with a former Michelin star.

 Kokkeriet is the place to come if you want to sample Danish fare, as dishes are contemporary interpretations of local classics.
-There’s also plenty of choice for vegetarians and vegans.
+I’m also pleased to say that there’s also plenty of choice for vegetarians and vegans.

 Slick looks, a soothing jazz soundtrack and authentic cuisine give diners other good reasons to visit.

-A foodie’s paradise, discerning visitors to the Danish capital are utterly spoilt for choice with Michelin restaurants in Copenhagen.
+A foodie’s paradise, I know that discerning visitors to the Danish capital will be utterly spoilt for choice with Michelin restaurants in Copenhagen.

-For more inspiration, discover the best things to do in Copenhagen, the best swimming spots in Copenhagen, or the best brunch & breakfast places in Copenhagen.
+For more inspiration, discover the my guide to the best things to do in Copenhagen, the best swimming spots in Copenhagen, or the best brunch & breakfast places in Copenhagen.

-You can also read my Copenhagen travel guide to help you plan your trip.
+You can also check out my Copenhagen travel guide to help you plan your trip.